ldipasquale/viemed-project/README.md

 # Viemed Healthcare - Test Project
 ## Usage
-Run `yarn install` for install the dependencies and then, run `yarn dev` to execute the project.
+Run `yarn install` to install the dependencies and then, run `yarn dev` to execute the project.

 ## Structure
 ### components